yatagan/recipe-search-tech-test/README.md

 We would like a program that can provide a search function over these files, each search returning around 10 relevant recipes if possible.

 The text files are of differing sizes, and are encoded as utf-8.
-New text files are coming in all the time, so we should make few assumptions.
+New text files are coming in all the time, so we should not assume a static set of recipes.

 The name of each file is considered the id of the recipe.